-The pedagogical discussion of the tiling process linked above contains some information specific to the tiles used in the SDSS-I/II survey.
+The pedagogical discussion of the general tiling process contains some information specific to the tiles used in the SDSS-I/II survey.
 The main BOSS changes for tiling are:

 - Fiber collisions occur when two objects are close enough together such that two holes cannot be drilled and plugged on the plate.
 In SDSS-I/II, the collision radius was 55".
 In BOSS, the collision radius is 62".

 Before describing the detailed geometry of the spectroscopic mask created by all the tiles and chunks, a simple place to start is the overall survey footprint.
 The figure below shows the survey footprint, which subtends 10,269 square degrees of sky.
-The spectroscopic observations are restricted to be within this footprint, although the spectroscopic plate coverage is not 100%.
+The spectroscopic observations for both BOSS and eBOSS were restricted to be within this footprint, although the spectroscopic plate coverage is not 100%.
 This is a subset of the DR8 imaging footprint, which covers 14,555 square degrees.

-Although the concept of a "tiling chunk" is discussed on the legacy page, the concept of a chunk is important for discussing the geometry of the survey, as well as the evolution of the target selection algorithms for both galaxies and QSOs.
+Although the concept of a "tiling chunk" is discussed on the legacy page, the concept of a chunk is important for discussing the geometry of the survey, as well as the evolution of the target selection algorithms for galaxies and quasars in BOSS and eBOSS.

 A chunk is a set of tiles—usually, but not always, a spatially contiguous set—that are designed all at the same time.
 Thus, the targets within a given chunk all come from a common target selection algorithm.
 The tiling solution, i.e., the distribution of tile centers, is determined for each chunk individually.
-As of DR9, there are 31 chunks.
-Early chunks were small, 50-100 plates.
-These chunks were kept small as target selection was evolving with time.
-Later chunks were much larger.
+Early chunks in BOSS and eBOSS were small, 50-100 plates.
+These chunks were kept small because target selection was evolving or because the planned footprint was evolving.

 |Figure 2: Geometry for chunk boss2|

-Figure 3 below shows the entire footprint of the survey, now color-coded such that each chunk is a distinct color.
-In this figure, boss2 is the dark blue chunk in the upper left-hand side of the plate.
-Note that, although these chunks cover the entire survey, the number of chunks will increase as the survey progresses: subsets of older chunks will be retiled as target selection is refined and new ancillary targets are added to the survey.
+Figure 3 below shows the entire footprint of the BOSS survey, now color-coded such that each chunk is a distinct color.
+In this figure, boss2 is the dark blue chunk in the upper left-hand side of the image.

 |Figure 3: All BOSS chunks (as of 4/2012)|

-Here is a chart showing the target selection algorithms (TSA) for galaxies, QSOs and standard stars for each chunk.
+Here is a chart showing the target selection algorithms (TSA) for galaxies, QSOs and standard stars for each chunk in BOSS.
 Each entry links to the boss target selection page, which details the various algorithms used to select targets from the imaging over the course of the survey.